celestiaorg/docs/docs/nodes/qgb.md

 consists of two components: an Orchestrator and a Relayer.

 In the following diagram, we show how a celestium would post the data to Celestia.
-This latter which will be attested to by the Celestia validator set, and eventually posted to the target EVM chain (in this case, Ethereum).
+This will later be attested to by the Celestia validator set, and eventually posted to the target EVM chain (in this case, Ethereum).
 Then, the celestium, or any party, will be able to verify the attestations, i.e. valsets and data commitments, directly on the EVM chain on the QGB smart contract.
 You can reference the QGB smart contract [here](https://github.com/celestiaorg/quantum-gravity-bridge/blob/master/src/QuantumGravityBridge.sol).

 ![QGB-Architecture](/img/nodes/qgb-diagram.png)

 The specification of the QGB valsets, which track the Celestia validator set changes, can be found in this [ADR](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-002-qgb-valset.md).

 The QGB data commitments, which represent commitments over sets of blocks, are discussed more in-depth in the following [ADR](https://github.com/celestiaorg/celestia-app/blob/main/docs/architecture/adr-003-qgb-data-commitments.md).

 The Orchestrator is part of the Validator setup and works as follows: